JutsFunFor/alivu13p/README.md

 ## The PCIe gotcha that catches everyone

 The host walks the PCIe bus once, at boot.
-A card configured over JTAG *afterwards* does not exist as far as Linux is concerned — nothing is wrong with your design.
+A card configured over JTAG *afterwards* does not exist as far as Linux is concerned — nothing is wrong with design.
 Either rescan, or warm-reboot (**not** a power cycle, which wipes the FPGA), or flash the image to QSPI so the card configures at power-on.
 See [docs/pcie-bringup.md](docs/pcie-bringup.md).